-The Restricted Share Unit plan (RSU plan) and the Performance Share Unit plan (PSU plan), adopted at the annual shareholders’ meeting on 10 May 2011, are designed to enhance the long-term performance of the company and to retain key employees.
-Yearly grants under the RSU plan and the PSU plan are subject to the approval of the annual general meeting of shareholders.
-The two plans are intended to complete ArcelorMittal’s existing programme of annual performance-related bonuses, the reward system for short-term performance and achievements.
-Before 2011 equity incentives were in the form of stock options as described further below.
+The Performance Share Unit plan (PSU plan) are designed to enhance the long-term performance of the company and to retain key employees.
+Yearly grants under the PSU plan are subject to the approval of the annual general meeting of shareholders.
+The PSU plans are intended to complete ArcelorMittal’s existing programme of annual performance-related bonuses, the reward system for short-term performance and achievements.

 The PSU plan’s main objective is to be an effective performance-enhancing scheme based on the employee’s contribution to the achievement of the company’s strategy.